Connor9994/BetterDiscordAddons/README.md

 My Addons for BetterDiscord

 # Stream Fixer
-* Ability to drag the stream-preview box anywhere (and not just the 4 corners)
+* Ability to drag the stream-preview box anywhere (not just the 4 corners)

 * Adds 2 Slider bars to adjust height/width of the stream-preview